dorin7bogdan/ADM-TFS-Extension/README.md

 4. [Resources](#Additional-resources)

 # Integration with UFT One
 In a build step, run UFT One tests stored in the local file system or on an ALM server.
-When running tests from ALM Lab Management, you can also include a build step that prepares the test environment using test sets before running the tests.
+When running tests from ALM Lab Management, you can also include a build step that prepares the test environment before running the tests.
 After the build is complete, you can view comprehensive test results.
 #  Configuration
 #### Prerequisites
 - UFT One (version >=**14.00**)